Install a Samsung washing machine in your home

-Most retailers these days include washer and dryer installation at little to no cost, but if you are looking for a DIY project, you can always tackle this washing machine install yourself.
-Either way, these are the things that need to be done during installation to prevent leaks, excessive vibration, and issues with spinning, draining, and filling.
+Most retailers these days include washing machine installation at little to no cost, but if you are looking for a DIY project, you can always tackle the installation yourself.
+Either way, this guide will go over the things that need to be done during installation to prevent leaks, excessive vibration, and issues with spinning, draining, and filling.

 Prepare your laundry room

-Before you install a washer, you want to make sure your laundry room or closet is ready for a washing machine install.
-Here is a short list of traits a laundry room should have to ensure peak performance from your washer.
+Here is a short list of traits a laundry room should have to ensure peak performance from your washing machine:

-The ambient temperature should always be higher than freezing (32 degrees Fahrenheit).
+The ambient temperature should always be higher than freezing (32°F).

-A drain pan is required when the washing machine install is not on the ground floor of your home.
-We recommend low profile drain pans for front load washers because they allow access to the pump filter which requires routine cleaning.
-This list includes the dimensions of our current washer models, and a suggested compatible drain pan.
+A drip pan, also known as a drain pan, is required when the washing machine is not installed on the ground floor of your home.
+We recommend low profile drip pans for front load washing machines because they allow access to the pump filter (which requires routine cleaning).
+Certain models (such as the WA54R7200 series) may require the drip pan's bulge to be less than 5/8 inches.
+You can find drip pans on Amazon.
+Please see the list below for the dimensions of our current models.

-If you're interested in stacking your washer and dryer, here's a few things to know:
+If you're interested in stacking your washing machine and dryer, here's a few things to know:

 Remove the shipping bolts (front load only)

-Before using your washer, you must remove the shipping bolts from the back.
-The specific location and number of shipping bolts varies by model, but is always on the back of the washer.
-Please check the user manual for your model for the exact location of the shipping bolts.
+Before using your front load washing machine, you must remove the shipping bolts from the back.
+The specific location and number of shipping bolts varies by model, but they are always on the back of the machine.
+Please check your model's user manual for the exact location of the shipping bolts.

 Loosen and remove all bolts with the supplied wrench.